-Sometimes we might find ourselves in high-pressure situations with our spouse or co-workers, which can lead to heated arguments and conflict.
+Sometimes we might find ourselves in high-pressure situations with our spouse or co-workers, leading to heated arguments and conflict.
 When we feel under attack, it is easy to become defensive and want to counterattack.
 Here is a quick guide to managing conflict.

 The person you are in conflict with might be stressed, tired or angry with someone or something else.
 Recognise and acknowledge their anger but see it as something separate from you.
 It is their anger, not yours.
-Sometimes, people mistakenly believe that if someone is angry with them it is because the person doesn’t like them.
+Sometimes, people mistakenly believe that if someone is angry with them, they don’t like them.
 This might not be the case.

 Acknowledge what the other person is saying.
 Conflict triggers the fight, flight or freeze system.
 It is hard to listen when someone is angry because of this.
 Do your best to acknowledge what the other person is trying to say.
 For example: